oats-ts/docs/src/md/SdkGettingStarted.md

 - Add the content below to `oats.js`
 - (Optional) Add an entry to `"scripts"` in your `package.json` with this command: `node ./oats.js`
 - Run this file either with the script (`npm run <script-name>`) or directly (`node ./oats.js`)
-- For more detail on how to generate, check out the ["Getting started"](OpenAPI_GettingStarted) guide.

 ```javascript
 // oats.js